Héritage Montréal

 These illustrate the strong collective attachment to the school, both for its unique arts-based curriculum and for the building of the former Montreal High School, designed by the Maxwell brothers and inaugurated in 1914, which has housed it and its hundreds of elementary and secondary students, both French and English, since 1975.

-Héritage Montréal has been questioned by numerous members, parents and citizens about this deplorable situation and the lack of information justifying this decision, apart from the estimated $375 million for this long-planned operation.
+Héritage Montréal been contacted by numerous members, parents, and citizens concerned about this deplorable situation and the lack of information justifying this decision, apart from the estimated cost of $375 million for this long-planned operation.

 What does this impressive sum correspond to?
 Have we really tried to reduce costs by adapting the curriculum and school standards to this heritage building rather than imposing them on it at great expense?